SAP-samples/teched2022-XP260/exercises/ex5/README.md

 ## Exercise 5.4 Managing the allowed TLS cipher suites

 By default, SAP Cloud Connector allows TLS connections based on all the cipher suites that are supported by the Java virtual machine.
-Some of these cipher suite are weaker than others.
-We recommend to disable all weak cipher suites that are not required for compatibility reasons.
+Some of these cipher suites are weaker than others.
+We recommend disabling all weak cipher suites that are not required for compatibility reasons.

 1. In the SAP Cloud Connector administration console, choose the "Configuration" menu item
 <br><img src="/exercises/ex5/images/SCC_Configuration.png" width="70%">